 The fees for submitting your application include an application fee ($100) and an evaluation fee ($450).
 Both are non-refundable.

-- We recommend that you send all supporting documentation to NABP prior to submitting your application.
+- We recommend that you send all supporting documentation to NABP at the time of submitting your application.
 Evaluation of your FPGEC application will not begin until all documentation is received, including a passing TOEFL iBT score report.

 After submitting an FPGEC application, you will have 2 years to meet the requirements for acceptance to the certification program.
 Review all documentation requirements thoroughly before they are submitted.
 Your evaluation may significantly be delayed if the documents are sent incorrectly the first time.